Czech PM Necas wins confidence vote, passes tax hikes

 The government's tax measures - which were tied to a confidence motion - were supported by 101 MPs, including a few independents, with 93 MPs voting against.

-That was a good result for Necas who will need that support to overrule an expected veto from the opposition-controlled Senate.
+That was a good result for Necas who will need that amount to overrule an expected veto from the opposition-controlled Senate.

 FURTHER TESTS